Living more independently

 If you have any questions or concerns about TEC services, contact the TEC Commissioning Team at tec@westsussex.gov.uk.

-Your health and social care professional will also be able to advise you about this.
+Your health and social care professional can also advise you about this.
 Find out more from Connect to Support.

-Equipment is available to help make life at home easier.
-Find out more about what is available from Connect to Support.
+You can get equipment to help make life at home easier.
+Find out more from Connect to Support.

-You may be eligible for a Disabled Facilities Grant towards the cost of modifications.
-Find out more from GOV.UK.
+A Disabled Facilities Grant might help towards the cost of changes to your home if you are eligible.
+Find out more about modifications from GOV.UK.

 Personal budget

-Adult social care can also assess your strengths and needs under the Care Act.
-This might determine that you require a personal budget to meet those care needs.
+Adults' Social Care can assess your strengths and needs under the Care Act.
+The assessment might decide that you need a personal budget.

-Find out more about PAs and care services from Connect to Support.
+You can find out about PAs and care services from Connect to Support.

-You can find information about how personal budgets work on the Choice and Control - for people with social care needs web pages.
+Find more information about how personal budgets work on the Choice and Control - for people with social care needs pages.